brotherhoodMonk/gyan/js.md

 ==
 Q27: Why is it, in general, a good idea to leave the global scope of a website as-is and never touch it?
-Add to PDF/md	 		 	Junior
 Every script has access to the global scope, and if everyone uses the global namespace to define their variables, collisions will likely occur.
 Use the module pattern (IIFEs) to encapsulate your variables within a local namespace.
 ==
 Load vs DOMContentLoaded
 Q28: Why would you use something like the `load` event?
 Does this event have disadvantages?
 Do you know any alternatives, and why would you use those?
 Add to PDF/md	 		 	Junior
 The load event fires at the end of the document loading process.
 At this point, all of the objects in the document are in the DOM, and all the images, scripts, links and sub-frames have finished loading.

 The DOM event DOMContentLoaded will fire after the DOM for the page has been constructed, but do not wait for other resources to finish loading.
 This is preferred in certain cases when you do not need the full page to be loaded before initializing.